tmaasen/nutritional-psychiatry-database/README.md

 ## Data Sources

-The dataset is built from multiple sources:
+The database is built from multiple sources:

 1. **USDA FoodData Central**: Provides the foundation of standard nutrient data
+2. **Open Food Facts**: Open-source database that contains many data points on food items that FoodDataCentral does not contain.
-2. **Published Research Literature**: Source for specific brain-nutrient connections and mental health impacts
+3. **Published Research Literature**: Source for specific brain-nutrient connections and mental health impacts
-3. **AI-Assisted Generation**: For filling gaps in data where direct measurements aren't available
+4. **AI-Assisted Generation**: For filling gaps in data where direct measurements aren't available
-4. **Expert Validation**: For quality control and confidence rating
+5. **Expert Validation**: For quality control and confidence rating

 All data includes source tracking and confidence ratings.

-## Current Status

-This project is in the early development phase.
-We are currently:

-1. Developing the data collection pipeline
-2. Defining comprehensive schemas
-3. Building the initial proof of concept with 25-50 foods
-4. Creating AI-assisted enrichment processes

 ## Getting Started